-Kiffles are delicate Hungarian cookies made from cream cheese pastry wrapped around fruit or nut fillings.
+Kiffles (also spelled kifli) are traditional Hungarian cookies made from cream cheese pastry wrapped around fruit or nut fillings.

 - Prep Time: 1 hour 15 minutes